foundriesio/fio-se05x-cli/README.rst

 Intro and Usage
 ----------------

-This Secured Utility currently allows the user to import pre-provisioned certificates from the NXP SE050/51 via OP-TEE into the pkcs11 database.
+This Secured Utility currently allows the user to import pre-provisioned certificates from the NXP SE050/51 via OP-TEE into the pkcs#11 database associated to one of its tokens.

 If SCP03 was enabled, OP-TEE will take care of encrypt/decrypt and MAC authenticate the APDUs shared between the processor and the secure element.